shadowgxt/seecondRpg/README.md

 # seecondRpg
 rpgv2

-I wrote this application to working standalone and start learning aboiuit GUI in Java.
+I wrote this application to working standalone and start learning about GUI in Java.

 This time it was Swing - creating window applications.